 - Empower end-to-end transformation

 Government and suppliers must work together to integrate digital services with back-end systems and enable straight through processing to deliver real improvements in service responsiveness and better access to data.
 This is an essential, yet complex step to enabling a data driven government and driving the next generation of efficiencies from digital which will challenge traditional suppliers to break the status quo.
-HPE are ready to support government with this and are already actively taking steps forward.
+DXC are ready to support government with this and are already actively taking steps forward.

 - Build the right capabilities to deliver results